martypowell/javascript-reference/README.md

-# Baltimore County Javascript Reference
+# Javascript Reference

-More to come...
+Examples, tips and tricks from my experience as a developer.
+My best atttempt at documenting best practices and resusable code.

 ## Table of Contents